GPeye/urchin-peripheral-animation/README.md

 ## Making the Art

-*For learning the code part of this, feel free to use the assets under the assets folder in this repo and skip this step*
+*For just learning the code part of this, feel free to use the assets under the assets folder in this repo and skip this step*

 The current nice!view peripheral mountain and balloon images are **68px wide by 140px tall** (sort've*) so, to easily swap out for some other art, any image we want to make or use should also be that size.
 I use aseprite which is a paid software, but pixel art at this size can easily be made in gimp or ms paint for free, or even using in browser tools like [piskel](https://www.piskelapp.com/p/create/sprite) or [pixilart](https://www.pixilart.com/draw) which even have helpers for creating animation.